Azure-Samples/spring-boot-application-with-azure-active-directory/README.md

 This repo is used to demonstrate how to use [Azure Active Directory] in [Spring Boot] application.

-Please refer to [docs] to get more information.
+Please refer to [docs] to get more information about how to use the samples in this repo.

 # Multiple version support